Andrew-McGee/foam/README.md

 - mute/unmute volume button in microplayer
 - volume slider
 - links to artist from track listing (or anywhere artist name appears)
+- Artist all tracks view
+- Artists all albums view
+- Playback timer and slider position update during playback.

 #### _Not Yet Working_
+- iFrame to separate player from content
+- Track seeking via slider
-- Artist view, track view, playlists
+- All artists view, all tracks view, playlists view
 - Search
-- Track seeking or play time updates
 - pagination
 - Queue pulldown and queue manipulation
 - Album play and shuffle